papry04/CPP/README.md

 **_Program Chairs: Oversee the review process, make final decisions on submissions, and coordinate event agendas using CPP tools and features._**

-**System Administrators: Manage administrative tasks such as user roles, permissions, and system configurations.
+**_System Administrators: Manage administrative tasks such as user roles, permissions, and system configurations._**

-**Reviewers: Experts in the field responsible for evaluating and providing feedback on submitted papers and proposals.
+**Reviewers: Experts in the field responsible for evaluating and providing feedback on submitted papers and proposals._**

-**Authors: Submit papers to the event
+**Authors: Submit papers to the event. _**